-CityGrows makes it easy to test and refine your processes, because you can edit your workflow any time, even after it's launched with the public.
+CityGrows makes it easy to continually refine your processes, because you can edit your workflow any time, even after it's launched with the public.

-Most of the time it takes at least a few rounds of thinking through the Steps, the content of the process, and the language you're using to get it right, often because bringing a process that was on paper for a long time online creates some new opportunities.
-It's easier to have staff review applications earlier in the process, for example - this can be a great way to reduce errors.
-Some governments want applicants to pay early in the process, to makes sure staff time spent reviewing applications is covered...while others move payments to late in the process to ensure that a permit or license fee has been reviewed to ensure it's been accurately projected and calculated.
+Most of the time it takes at least a few rounds of thinking through the Steps, the content of the workflow, and the language you're using to get it right, often because bringing a process that was on paper for a long time online creates some new opportunities.
+It's easier to have staff review applications earlier in the workflow, for example - this can be a great way to reduce errors.
+Some governments want applicants to pay early in the workflow, to makes sure staff time spent reviewing applications is covered, while others move payments to late in the workflow to ensure that a permit or license fee has been reviewed to ensure it's been accurately projected and calculated.

-From your dashboard, it's easy to delete all of your test submissions before you launch the process with the public.
-Be sure to delete any test submissions so that your overall data and statistics are accurate.
-For more on how to delete applications and processes, check out this overview.
+From your dashboard, it's easy to delete all of your test processes before you launch the workflow with the public.
+Be sure to delete any test processes so that your overall data and statistics are accurate.
+For more on how to delete processes, check out this overview.

-Once you're ready to launch your process publicly, you use the same link that you shared for testing.
+Once you're ready to launch your workflow publicly, you use the same link that you shared for testing.
 Just paste it into your City's website or share it via email.